zetachang/DCModalSegue/README.md

 ### License

-In short, it's MIT Licese.
+It's MIT Licese.
 See file LICENSE for more info.